powsybl/powsybl.github.io/docs/tools/convert-network.md

 ```

 # Maven configuration
-To use `convert-network` command, add the following dependencies to the `pom.xml` file:
+To use the `convert-network` command, add the following dependencies to the `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.powsybl</groupId>